heygopal67-web/Trivia-Quiz/emoji-story-game/README.md

 - Four game modes: Guess the Movie, Word Scramble (under work), Math Puzzle (under work), Memory Game(under work)..

+## How to play (Guess the Movie)

+1. From the menu, choose Guess the Movie.
+2. Select a category (or leave All) and press Start Game.
+3. Look at the emoji sequence and pick the correct answer before the timer ends.
+4. You earn 10 points plus the remaining seconds when correct.
+5. There are up to 10 rounds per session.
+Your final score is shown at the end.

 ## Tech stack

 - React (Create React App, react‑scripts 5)